 A network of experts to inform young people

 The international institutions in Switzerland, and more specifically in Geneva, cover many fields and the decisions taken here have a direct impact on our daily lives.
 The Eduki Foundation relies on the expertise of these specialists to organize meetings between young people and international institutions: debates, conferences, interviews, press briefings, etc.

 The Eduki Foundation is at the disposal of International Organizations, NGOs and diplomatic missions, to invite young people to participate in events or activities and to let them know about their work.

 In 2019, the Eduki Foundation collaborates with experts from more than 40 organizations.
 A huge thank you goes out to them for their availability and the quality of the exchanges with young people and teachers.

 The Eduki Foundation wishes to thank the Loterie Romande for its support in the realization of this website and the Gelbert Foundation for its support to our competition on the Sustainable Development Goals (SDGs) since 2015.

-The activities of the Eduki Foundation are also developed with the support of a private foundation.
+The activities of the Eduki Foundation were also able to be developed thanks to donations from the Fondation Gandur pour la Jeunesse and a private foundation.